De-Novo-Research/TRU-OLS/README.md

 # TRU-OLS

 Julia and R implementations of threshold-refined ordinary least squares for spectral flow-cytometry unmixing.
+The Julia version should be considered more reliable, and has recently been updated to fix small bugs.
 Please note that the R implementation was AI generated using ChatGPT-5.6 Sol.
 We are providing it for ease of use due to requests but with very minimal testing.
-The Julia version should be considered more reliable.
 If you have any bugs, please send them to ryan.kmet@denovoresearch.org, though we cannot promise that we will resolve them.